-Local Injections for Cervicogenic Headache and Occipital Neuralgia

-Greater occipital nerve blocks have been advocated as a diagnostic test for cervicogenic headache and occipital neuralgia.
-The effectiveness of greater occipital nerve block in patients with primary headache syndromes is controversial.25 The International Headache Society (IHS) defines occipital neuralgia as unilateral or bilateral paroxysmal, shooting or stabbing pain in the posterior part of the scalp, in the distribution of the greater, lesser or third occipital nerves, sometimes accompanied by diminished sensation or dysesthesia in the affected area and commonly associated with tenderness over the involved nerve(s).1 The IHS includes relief of pain following a local anesthetic block of the affected nerve as part of their diagnostic criteria for occipital neuralgia.1 Thus, the principal indication for occipital block is diagnosis.
+Local Injections for Cervicogenic Headache and Occipital Neuralgia Greater occipital nerve blocks have been advocated as a diagnostic test for cervicogenic headache and occipital neuralgia.
+The effectiveness of greater occipital nerve block in patients with primary headache syndromes is controversial.
+The International Headache Society (IHS) defines occipital neuralgia as unilateral or bilateral paroxysmal, shooting or stabbing pain in the posterior part of the scalp, in the distribution of the greater, lesser or third occipital nerves, sometimes accompanied by diminished sensation or dysaesthesia in the affected area and commonly associated with tenderness over the involved nerve(s).
+The IHS includes relief of pain following a local anesthetic block of the affected nerve as part of their diagnostic criteria for occipital neuralgia.
+Thus, the principal indication for occipital block is diagnosis.
 Another indication is the treatment of chronic occipital neuralgia, often with a series of therapeutic blocks combining local anesthetic and corticosteroid.
-Pain relief is typically prompt with improvement primarily noted to the sharp but not the dull component of the occipital neuralgia pain.55 The pain relief may last several weeks or even months.1 At that time the injection may be repeated.^{19,25} The Veterans Affairs/Department of Defense (VA/DoD) also suggest greater occipital nerve block for the acute treatment of migraine in the VA/DoD Clinical Practice Guideline for the Primary Care Management of Headache.58
+Pain relief is typically prompt and may last several weeks or even months.
+At that time the injection may be repeated.